-If you want someone to focus on a silhouette, the best medium to use as your ‘canvas’ is tracing paper.
-This is for two reasons, one it means you can create the display anywhere that is comfortable, like on a table, then hang it once finished.
+If you want someone to focus on a silhouette, the best medium to use as your ‘background’ is tracing paper or wet strength tissue paper.
+This is for two reasons, one it means you can create the display anywhere that is comfortable, like on a table, or a window, then hang it once finished.
 Two, it makes sure the background is not distracting.
 Below you can see the difference: your eye is drawn to what is inside the room until you use tracing paper or tissue paper.
 Make sure it is not see-through, like cellophane, as although it is coloured you will still see through it.
 This also allows for you being in your room and not being seen.

 Wet glue is a disaster, with tissue paper use dry glue-like Pritt stick straight onto tracing paper.
 Sellotape is fantastic for sticking and after three days comes off without marking, blue tack may fall off, and you can see the shadow!.
 If the sellotape leaves a mark, use WD40 or lighter fluid which gets anything off!

 Generally, black paper works best but can look a bit severe during the day; you can use any colour, even white, so long as it is thick enough to form a silhouette.
 Sugar paper is good as it’s thick enough so you can use colours for daytime, thin enough to cut well and it will go dark at night.
 My windows are above the radiator, so condensation wasn’t a problem, but you might want to consider that.